Back to prior page Go to next page

 Some specific continuity lapse examples:

-A good example of production sloppiness is I KILLED WILD BILL HICKOK (1956), a very poor quality oater and Johnny Carpenter's last starring role.
-Watch the first minute or two of the film - a train runs from right to left on the screen.
+Another example of production / editing sloppiness occurs in I KILLED WILD BILL HICKOK (1956), a very poor quality oater and Johnny Carpenter's last starring film.
+Watch the first minute or two as a train runs from right to left on the screen.
 But they got the (stock) footage reversed and you can see the DENVER & RIO GRANDE lettering on the steam locomotive is reversed.
 Thus, the DENVER & RIO GRANDE name appears as DENVER & RIO GRANDE.
+Screen capture below.
+Was the film editor napping?

 For those of you who might have read about some camera foulups in the Tex Ritter DOWN THE WYOMING TRAIL (Monogram, 1939), the answer is "Yup!".
 Purportedly, this was one of the more expensive Ritter oaters, with cast and crew on location in cold, snowy Wyoming.
 But cameraman Marcel Le Picard had problems and some of the chase/riding scenes across the snow are at an annoying "fast" and "jerky" speed.
 Back process screens were used for shots of the elk herds, and at the end, Tex is singing "There's A Valley In Wyoming" to heroine Mary Brodel with the snow and critters milling around behind them.
 Watch closely and you can see a 'blip' as the herd film ends and restarts over from scratch.
 It's easy to hit the DVD or VCR rewind and play buttons to view this over and over.